Background of Current Dwarka

 The layers of temples underneath the current city of Dwarka

 There are pieces of evidence which prove that city built re-built many time in the past.
 As per S.R Rao, there is a layer of temples which built over another one.
-During this excavation, Dwarkadish (Krishna) temple which blocking the view was demolished.
+During the Dwarka excavation, Dwarkadish (Krishna) temple which blocking the view was demolished.
 When this structure was removed there was a temple below it.
 A temple of Vishnu.
 It has beautiful sculptures and all that.
 We were surprised.
 This is a ninth-century temple.
 There were two more temples below when dug further.

 The interesting fact about Dwarka excavation